-The coalition strives to provide a European coordination layer for efforts aimed at developing alternative online infrastructures and to become a common voice vis-à-vis EU policy makers.
-To guide this work the SDEPS coalition has recently adopted the following statement of principles:
+The coalition strives to provide a European coordination layer for efforts aimed at developing alternative online infrastructures and becoming a common voice vis-à-vis EU policy makers.
+To guide this work, the SDEPS coalition has recently adopted the following statement of principles:

 What is the challenge we are trying to address?

-Access to, and the use of, digital platforms is no longer an innovation – it is an essential resource for organisations both public and commercial.
+Access to, and the use of, digital platforms is no longer an innovation – it is an essential resource for both public and commercial organizations.
 The European digital public arena is largely dominated by a small number of for-profit media platforms.
-Public service & community media, educational and academic institutions, cultural organisations and producers as well as civic initiatives have increasingly become dependent on their services in the absence of viable public alternatives.
+Public service & community media, educational and academic institutions, cultural organizations and producers, as well as civic initiatives, have increasingly become dependent on their services in the absence of viable public alternatives.
 The result has been an enormous transfer of wealth from the public sector to these private actors’ platforms, which in turn has allowed them to wield enormous power over the media landscape and public discourse, with little or no accountability.
-This imbalance and lack of a viable alternative is detrimental to the internet, to our democratic values, and to the health of our European societies.
+This imbalance and lack of a viable alternative are detrimental to the internet, to our democratic values, and to the health of our European societies.

 What do we want?

-Europe’s digital ambition must reach beyond the role of global regulator to that of global leader if it is to realise its goal of digital sovereignty.
+Europe’s digital ambition must reach beyond the role of the global regulator to that of a global leader if it is to realize its goal of digital sovereignty.
 It is not enough to aspire to an alternative to Big Tech, we must actively build it.
 A European Digital Public Space, built on democratic values and public digital infrastructures, can be the cornerstone of that alternative.

-The time for Europe to invest into digital public infrastructure is now.
-The networks are in place, the ambition is clear.
+The time for Europe to invest in digital public infrastructure is now.
+The networks are in place, and the ambition is clear.
 Now we only need the political will to create digital public spaces that offer a credible vision beyond narrow commercial interests to make this Europe’s Digital Decade.

-On Friday this week the SDEPS coalition will hold a first public meeting where the members of the coalition will give an introduction into the current and planned activities of the coalition.
+On Friday this week, the SDEPS coalition will hold a first public meeting where the members of the coalition will give an introduction to the current and planned activities of the coalition.
 Join us from 1400h – 1500h CEST to learn more about our work and how you can contribute to building a European Digital Public Sphere.
-To participate please register by mailing us at email@example.com and we will mail you a meeting link ahead of the event.
+To participate, please register by mailing us at email@example.com and we will mail you a meeting link ahead of the event.